 - Click the draft name to make changes.
 Any changes will be saved automatically

-If you choose not to run an experiment on the draft and instead want to apply it directly to the original campaign, use the following steps:
+If you choose not to run a Google Ads experiment on the draft and instead want to apply it directly to the original campaign, use the following steps:

 - Click “All Drafts” from the main menu of your account page